 The retreat will take place from 4pm on Monday, 12th August until after lunch on Friday, 16th August.

 Barbara Butler comes from a scientific background and discovered art in her early 30's.
 Since then she has studied Creative Design in Textiles and has her Further & Adult Education Teaching Certificate.
 She started out just teaching Textile Art but gradually started using paper, dying, printing, weaving, drawing, ceramics, collage and found objects in her work.
+She also holds an HNC in Creative Writing.
 She believes that there are so many wonderful things to discover and share on a retreat, and that it acts as a huge spiritual and artistic recharger bringing a great source of joy and comfort in the months following the event.
 Barbara also regularly teaches dance and is a musician (concertina) for a local Morris Dancing side.
 She enjoys gardening and creative writing.
 She is currently deputy sacristan at her parish church.

 Annabel Barber is Rector of Waddington, just outside Lincoln, and a Developing Discipleship Adviser in the Lincoln Diocese.
 She began to weave together her passions for textile art and visual communication while training in spiritual accompaniment at St Bede's pastoral centre in York.
 Since then she has exhibited her spirituality-themed quilts in several churches as well as at the Sacred Threads exhibition in the USA.
 It is the spiritual aspects of working with cloth and thread that sustain her in her busy ministry.
 Married, she has three young adult children.